-Our clinical development is led by a global team of clinical scientists, industry physicians and experts in portfolio management, quantitative science, clinical operations, drug safety and quality control.
+Our clinical development capabilities are highlighted by a global team of clinical scientists, industry physicians, data management specialists, biostatisticians, clinical operation staff and drug safety experts.
 Our clinical team accounts for approximately 80% of our entire R&D organization's headcount and 80% of our budget allocation.
-The skillset of our clinical development team is highlighted by a combination of extensive global pharma, local drug development and operation experiences with clinical networks in China and the United States.
-The team is driven by high ethical standards, with passion for improving the lives of patients.
+The skillset of our clinical development team is highlighted by a combination of extensive global pharma experience, local drug development and operational experience with clinical networks in China and the United States.
+The team is driven by high ethical standards, clinical science and passion for improving the lives of patients.

-Our team has the ability to integrate internal core development functions to conduct global and local clinical trials.
+Our clinical development capabilities are also highlighted by our ability to integrate internal core development functions, which encompass regulatory affairs, translational medicine, clinical research and operations, data management, biostatistics, clinical safety and pharmacovigilance, portfolio and project management, and global drug supplies.
 We also effectively leverage external resources, including clinical contract research organizations, academic clinical centers and/or networks, and global pharmaceutical or biotech partnerships.
-Furthermore, we have established and implemented a robust internal clinical governance system and processes to safeguard patient safety and data integrity.
-Our current clinical development functions and teams are strategically based in Shanghai, Beijing, and the United States to cover Phase 1 through Phase 3 clinical trials in China and early-stage clinical trials in the United States.
+Furthermore, we have established and implemented a robust internal clinical governance system to safeguard patient safety and data reporting.
+Our current clinical development capabilities are strategically based in Shanghai, Beijing, and the United States to cover Phase 1 through Phase 3 clinical trials in China and earlystage clinical trials in the United States.

-Our clinical development capabilities are best demonstrated by the rapid implementation of seven ongoing clinical trials, including four Phase 1/2 and registrational trials in Greater China and three Phase 1 trials in the United States within the past three years.
-To ensure regulatory approval and subsequent product launch as currently planned, we strive to reach the following critical clinical milestones by the end of 2020-11 active clinical programs consisting of two Phase 3 or registrational trials in China, two Phase 2 trials in China and seven Phase 1 trials in the United States and China.
+Our clinical development capabilities are best demonstrated by our rapid implementation of seven ongoing clinical trials, including four Phase 1/2 and registrational trials in Greater China and three Phase 1 trials in the United States within the past three years.
+To ensure regulatory approval and subsequent product launch as currently planned, we strive to reach the following critical clinical milestones by the end of 2020-ten active clinical programs consisting of six registrational and Phase 1/2 trials in China and four active clinical programs in the United States.